nus-cs2103-AY2122S1/ip/docs/README.md

 Duke will mark the corresponding task with a tick symbol to indicate that it is done.

 ### `delete` - Delete a task
-After a task is done, you can choose to delete it
+After a task is done, you can choose to delete it.

 Format: `delete [task number]`